 They will, if they live north of the river Huai (which runs east to the coast at Shanghai), often have district heating in their homes.
 That means the heat arrives in those homes on a fixed date in the autumn and stays (with no control) until it's turned off one day in the spring.

 And those are just a few examples which will have serious implications for a British company selling, say, kitchen furniture, heated towel rails, tiles, paint, bathroom fittings etc.

 Some British KBB brands are making a mark in China; they are far outnumbered by continental European brands, but that shows it can be done - you can get established and be successful there.

 But don't rush into a DIY bodge of it - get expert help right from the start.

-Since summer 2015, Grandage Consulting has been working in partnership with home-improvements industry experts J M Blake Associates to provide high quality market intelligence and insight for UK businesses looking to break into new markets in China.
+Since summer 2015, Grandage Consulting has been working in partnership with home-improvements industry experts J M Blake Associates and Trend Monitor to provide high quality market intelligence and insight for UK businesses looking to break into new markets in China.

-This article also appeasrs on J M Blake Associates blog.
+This article also appears on J M Blake Associates blog.